Eye2Drive’s Solutions for the Automotive Industry

 LED Rear Lights

-Just as headlights present unique challenges for conventional vision systems, LED rear-lights also introduce their complexities and challenges for the sensors.
+Just as headlights pose unique challenges for conventional vision systems, LED rear lights introduce their own complexities for sensors.

-Only new dynamic vision technologies allow for read-lights accurate detection and identification on all road conditions.
+Only new dynamic vision technologies enable accurate detection and identification of red lights under all road conditions.

 LED Signals

-Autonomous vehicles must detect and identify all road signals on the road. including LED signals, in order to stay within speed limits and be alerted of unpredictable road conditions.
-Adaptive and dynamic imaging sensors, driven by Artificial Intelligence, are the only ones up to the task.
+Autonomous vehicles must detect and identify all road signals, including LED signals, to stay within speed limits and be alerted to unpredictable road conditions.
+Adaptive, dynamic imaging sensors driven by Artificial Intelligence are the only ones up to the task.